IEEEServices/hackathon-2021/.github/ISSUE_TEMPLATE/project-registration.md

 ---
-name: Team registration
+name: Project registration
-about: Register your team
+about: Enter the hackathon with a project
-title: Team registration
+title: Project registration
 labels: ''
 assignees: ''